urbit/docs/docs/programming/system/basic.md

 (function args ...)  call function

 New material

-- :-  make a cell of values.
-The irregular wide form of this is [a b] with two expressions separated by a single space.

-- Cords are one datatype for text in hoon.
-They're just a big atom formed from adjacent unicode bytes -- a "c string".
-To produce a cord enclose text within single quotes.
-To set the type of an argument to a cord, use @t.

 - There are two syntaxes for writing Hoon: tall form and wide form.